 So we know that the IRS has the authority to monitor the activities of American bank accounts as they deem necessary.
 It is also worth noting that the IRS has enough global presence that they can see the details of offshore bank accounts in multiple countries as well.
 There are many legitimate reasons for why you may be getting income to a foreign bank account.
 You may have a spouse or business partner working in another part of the world.

 Besides that, it should be no surprise that overseas sanctuaries exist for people to store their money and evade taxes.
 The IRS combats this with systems such as FBAR and OVDP.
 A good number of countries are cooperative with the IRS and will disclose banking details to them if requested.
 Although even with that said, it takes an incredible amount of resources for the IRS to track foreign income of all kinds.

 When banks report check deposits to the IRS, for the majority of the time, the IRS is going to prefer to ignore you and your bank activity.
 Even if you do make larger transactions that mean you need to submit information to them, they likely won’t make anything of it.
 Once in a blue moon, they might feel something is off and decide to audit you.
 Even in that case, so long as you can explain why any transactions happened the way that they did, then there shouldn’t be anything to worry about.

-If there’s anything else about your taxes that you want to know, then we here at Solvable have articles to answer all of your debt relief questions.
-If you need help dealing with your tax debt and don’t know who to turn to, then we’ll guide you to the best company to help you.
-We do in-depth, comprehensive reviews of debt relief companies, so you know which companies you can trust.
+If there’s anything else about your taxes that you want to know, then we here at Solvable have articles to answer all of your back tax assistance questions.
+If you need help dealing with your back taxes and don’t know who to turn to, then we’ll guide you to the best company to help you.
+We do in-depth, comprehensive reviews of debt back tax assistance companies, so you know which companies you can trust.